Basics: What is Timber Framing?

 The universe of possible joints is quite large and complex.
-Common joints include mortise and tenon, dovetail, tying joint, scarf joint, and lapped joint.
+Common joints include mortise and tenon, dovetail, tying joint, scarf joint, and lap joint.
 There are many variations and combinations of these and other types of joinery.

 What is a SIP?

 A SIP is a structural insulated panel.
 SIPs can surround an entire timber frame, leaving all the majestic timber visible in the interior and providing an airtight barrier.
 A SIP is composed of an insulating foam core (expanded polystyrene or extruded polystyrene) sandwiched between two structural facings, typically oriented strand board.
-The result is a building system that is extremely strong, energy efficient, and cost effective.
+The result is a building system that is extremely strong, energy efficient, and cost-effective.

 What is a built-up infill wall?

 Some builders create their own infill.
 A typical built-up infill system relies on a groove or channel cut into all faces of the timber in which the plane of the wall lies.
-On the inside face of the inserted cement board or plywood panel, light framing is installed to receive either wood, cement board, or gypsum wall board for the interior finish of the building.
+On the inside face of the inserted cement board or plywood panel, light framing is installed to receive either wood, cement board, or gypsum wallboard for the interior finish of the building.
 Lathe and plaster may all be applied to the light framing.